microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-security-runhuntingquery.md

 Queries a specified set of event, activity, or entity data supported by Microsoft 365 Defender to proactively look for specific threats in your environment.

-This is the method for advanced hunting in Microsoft 365 Defender.
+This method is for advanced hunting in Microsoft 365 Defender.
 This method includes a query in Kusto Query Language (KQL).
-It specifies a data table in the [advanced hunting schema](/microsoft-365/security/defender/advanced-hunting-schema-tables?view=o365-worldwide&preserve-view=true) and a piped sequence of operators to filter or search that data, and format the query output in specific ways.
+It specifies a data table in the [advanced hunting schema](/microsoft-365/security/defender/advanced-hunting-schema-tables?view=o365-worldwide&preserve-view=true) and a piped sequence of operators to filter or search that data and format the query output in specific ways.

 Find out more about [hunting for threats across devices, emails, apps, and identities](/microsoft-365/security/defender/advanced-hunting-query-emails-devices?view=o365-worldwide&preserve-view=true).
 Learn about [KQL](/azure/data-explorer/kusto/query/).